ViktorShterev/Locker-System-Locker-Service/README.md

 - **Consumer Topic:** `package-placed`
   Marks a locker unit as occupied when a courier delivers a package.

+- **Consumer Topic:** `package-received`
+  Marks a locker unit as free when a customer picks up his package.

 - **Producer Topic:** `access-code-created`
   Sends access code info to the User Service for further processing and email dispatch.